Noelle2023/NoelleV/translation1.md

 Deinira, Deianire, Deianiram- accusative

-Identify the form abesset, and explain why it is this tense and mood. ab+sum - used to show what is happening under the specific conditions (not time) ❌ *Identify the form abesset*
+Identify the form abesset, and explain why it is this tense and mood. ab+sum - used to show what is happening under the specific conditions (not time) ❌ *Identify the form abesset* : Imperfect, active, subjunctive, 3rd person, singular

 Identify the form uenisset, and explain why it is this tense and mood. used in the pluperfect subjunctive to express the possibility of come.  ❌